scar1377/intro-week-solution/objects/contents.md

 Have a think about when each might be useful.

-**If you've finished those, have a look at day-4/problem-solving/index**
+**If you've finished those, have a look at the extension directory for some extra tasks**